-36 Events after the End of the Reporting Period
+6. Events after the End of the Reporting Period

-In 2020 COVID-19 pandemic continued to spread globally and its negative impact gained momentum.
+In 2021 COVID-19 pandemic continued to spread globally.
 While this is still an ongoing situation at the date of issuing these financial statements, there has been no discernible impact on the Bank's operations, however the future effects cannot be predicted.
 Management will continue to monitor the potential impact and will take further action as necessary to mitigate any effects.